josephmidura/dotfiles/README.md

 # dotfiles
-Setup a new environment in (usually) macOS using bash
+Customize an environment in (usually) macOS using bash.
+Most of what I have here will work with unix with minimal changes.